snoyberg/conduit/README.md

 ## Basics

-The main module for the `conduit` package is <hoogle results="1">Data.Conduit</hoogle>, which provides the core data types and primitive operations.
-Another commonly used modules is <hoogle results="1">Data.Conduit.List</hoogle>, which provides a number of helper functions for common cases, based on standard Haskell concepts like `map` and `fold`.
+The main module for the `conduit` package is Data.Conduit, which provides the core data types and primitive operations.
+Another commonly used modules is Data.Conduit.List, which provides a number of helper functions for common cases, based on standard Haskell concepts like `map` and `fold`.

 There are three main concepts in conduit.
 A `Source` will produce a stream of data values and send them *downstream*.
 A `Sink` will consume a stream of data values from *upstream* and produce a return value.
 In the first example in the synopsis, `sourceList` generated a stream of `Integer`s which the `fold` consumed, producing a return value of 55.
 The third concept is the `Conduit`, which consumes a stream of values from upstream and produces a new stream to send downstream.
 In the synopsis, the call to `map` consumed one stream of `Integer`s, added 1 to each value, and sent the new results downstream.